The Best Way to Level a Concrete Floor For Laminate Flooring (Must Read!)

 Do all laminate floors need underlayment?

 No, not all laminate floors need underlayment.
-Only laminate floors installed on a concrete slab with high moisture content should be underlaid.
+Only laminate floors should be underplayed on high-moisture concrete slabs.

 Also, many believe that laminate floors only need a single layer of underlayment, but this is not true.
-In reality, most laminate floors need two layers of underlayment to eliminate any possible squeaks or shifting.
+In reality, there are generally two layers of underlayment necessary for laminate floors.

-The first layer of underlayment should be an adhesive-type material designed to adhere to the subfloor and laminate itself.
+The first layer of underlayment should be an adhesive-type material that adheres to the subfloor.
 The second layer should be a non-adhesive felt pad for noise reduction purposes.
 This type of pad does not have any adhesive properties, and it is used solely for soundproofing.

 How do you fix an uneven concrete floor?

 To level an uneven concrete floor, grind all bumps, fill cracks, and apply primer and self-leveling compound.
+Let it cure, inspect for any unevenness, and repeat if needed.
 To read a brief overview, please refer to the guide mentioned above.

 Can you install laminate flooring on uneven concrete?